-The latest version of this 'baby' Transit is anything but a lightweight when it comes to meeting the demands of the small and compact van sectors as Jonathan Crouch discovers.
+This 'baby' Transit is anything but a lightweight when it comes to meeting the demands of the small and compact van sectors as Jonathan Crouch discovers.

 Ten Second Review

-Ford's much improved Transit Connect is a small van - with big ideas.
+Ford's Transit Connect is a small van - with big ideas.
 It must suit buyers in both small and compact sectors of the LCV market - and does so thanks to the choice of both short and long wheelbase bodystyles and a versatile loadbay.
 There may be prettier little vans, but there are few more practical ones.

 It was the Transit Connect that really galvanised the small van sector when it was launched in the UK back in 2003.
 A whole host of copycat rivals - Citroen's Nemo, Peugeot's Bipper and Fiat's Fiorino - quickly followed.
 But despite tough competition, this Ford has continued to find a ready band of buyers.
 The Blue Oval brand says that's because, unless its competitors, it uses fewer car-derived components in its construction, leading to a less compromised commercial vehicle result.
 Originally, this design had to cover both small (think Peugeot Bipper or Citroen Nemo) and compact (think Citroen Berlingo or Renault Kangoo) sectors of the LCV market, segments covered by other brands with two separate models.
 That was a bit of a stretch.
 These days though, Ford too, has separate models to offer, with the little Transit Courier slotting in beneath this Transit Connect to form a four-strong Transit offering for UK van buyers.

 You don't buy any van prioritising ride and handling but with Ford's strong reputation in this department when it comes to passenger cars, then it's fair to expect this Transit Connect to dynamically, be one of the class leaders.
 Which broadly, it is.
 Like any LCV, it handles better fully loaded, but even in the unladen state, cornering response is predictable and bodyroll well controlled.
 Once you've dropped off your load, you could even imagine rather enjoying yourself on the way home around the twisty stuff in one of these.
 To a point.
-Of course, to a certain extent, you'll be limited by the modest outputs of the 75, 95 and 115PS 1.6-litre TDCi diesel units that most Transit Connect customers go for.
+Of course, to a certain extent, you'll be limited by the modest outputs of the 75, 100 and 120PS 1.5-litre TDCi diesel units that most Transit Connect customers go for.
 There's also a 1.0 Ecooost petrol engine option.
 If you're towing, then the top diesel's the variant to choose, offering a braked trailer towing capacity of up to 800kg.
 Depending on the variant you choose, the turning circle is between 11 and 11.9m.
 There's plenty of hi-tech here as well.
 Safety-wise, the Electronic Stability Program (ESP) is standard across the entire range, plus there's Hill Launch Assist to stop you drifting backwards on uphill junctions, Anti Lock Brakes with Hydraulic Brake Assist, Active Yaw Control (that assists with oversteer and understeer), Roll Movement Intervention (to reduce body roll) and, if the worst comes to the worst, Roll Over Mitigation.

 Design and Build